Sebastianhju/Runeterra-5e/Items/Very Rares.md

 - Greataxe
 - Attunement

 **Hemorage**: Whenever you hit a creature with this weapon, they gain a stack of Hemorage up to a maximum of three.
-When a creature has 3 stacks of Hemorage, they take 1d6 force damage at the start of their turns.
-All stacks of hemorage is removed after a minute of not reciving any.
+When a creature with hemorage move, for every stack of hemorage they have they take 1 damage for every 5 feet they move.

 **Decimating Gulliotine**: Once per long rest you can spend your action to do a cleaving strike.
 You roll to hit against a target, and if the attack hits it deals 2d12 plus 10 force damage for each stack of hemorage it has.